 To navigate to the AWS Compliance Summary page, select AWS > Compliance Summary in the Lacework Console.

-To populate the AWS data viewed in this page, you must configure an integration with at least one AWS account.
+To populate the AWS data viewed in this summary, you must configure an integration with at least one AWS account.
 For more information, see Lacework for AWS.

-Any of the filters defined at the top of page apply to all the data displayed in the AWS Compliance Summary page.
+Any of the filters defined at the top of summary apply to all the data displayed in the AWS Compliance Summary.
 The date range filter and any optional Account Alias, Account IDs or Recommendation IDs filters apply to the Timeline pane and all the tables on this page.

 If no events are listed in the timeline, consider increasing the size of the date range as described below.

 To set a date/time range to report on, add a filter using one of the following methods:

 - Click the start date and select the calendar icon.
 Repeat for the end date.

 - Open the DATE RANGE drop-down by selecting the down arrow next to the clock icon, and select an option.

 Verify the start and end times are correct for your date/time range and change them if required, for example, if you select Last 7 days from the DATE RANGE drop-down at 3 PM on March 21 2019, the following date/time ranges are reported: Mar 14, 2019 12 AM to Mar 21, 2019 12 AM.
 Note the end time is 12 AM but if you want to view all the events for today, change the end time to 3 PM.